IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 ## Terminology

-This document uses the ACTN terminology defined in {{!RFC8453}}
+This document uses the ACTN terminology defined in {{!RFC8453}}.

 In addition, this document uses the following terminology.

 Customer service:

-> The end-to-end service from CE to CE.
+: The end-to-end service from CE to CE.

 Network service:

-> The PE to PE configuration, including both the network service layer (VRFs, RT import/export policies configuration) and the network transport layer (e.g. RSVP-TE LSPs).
+: The PE to PE configuration, including both the network service layer (VRFs, RT import/export policies configuration) and the network transport layer (e.g. RSVP-TE LSPs).
 This includes the configuration (on the PE side) of the interface towards the CE (e.g. VLAN, IP address, routing protocol etc.).

+Technology domain:
+: short for "switching technology domain", defined as "region" in {{!RFC5212}}, where the term "region" is applied to (GMPLS) control domains.

+PNC Domain:
+: part of the network under control of a single PNC instance.
+It is subject to the capabilities of the PNC which technology is controlled.

 Port:

-> The physical entity that transmits and receives physical signals.
+: The physical entity that transmits and receives physical signals.

 Interface:

-> A physical or logical entity that transmits and receives traffic.
+: A physical or logical entity that transmits and receives traffic.

 Link:

-> An association between two interfaces that can exchange traffic directly.
+: An association between two interfaces that can exchange traffic directly.

+Intra-domain link:
+: a link between two adjacent nodes that belong to the same PNC domain.

+Inter-domain link:
+: a link between two adjacent nodes that belong to different PNC domains.

 Ethernet link:

-> A link between two Ethernet interfaces.
+: A link between two Ethernet interfaces.

+Single-technology Ethernet link:
+: An Ethernet link between two Ethernet interfaces on physically adjacent IP routers.

+Multi-technology Ethernet link:
+: An Ethernet link between between two Ethernet interfaces on logically adjacent IP routers, which is supported by an underlay tunnel in a different technology domain.

+Cross-technology Ethernet link:
+: An Ethernet link between an Ethernet interface on an IP router and an Ethernet interface on a physically adjacent optical node.

+Inter-domain Ethernet link:
+: An Ethernet link between between two Ethernet interfaces on physically adjacent IP routers that belong to different P-PNC domains.

+Single-technology intra-domain Ethernet link:
+: An Ethernet link between between two Ethernet interfaces on physically adjacent IP routers that belong to the same P-PNC domain.

+Multi-technology intra-domain Ethernet link:
+: An Ethernet link between between two Ethernet interfaces on logically adjacent IP routers that belong to the same P-PNC domain, which is supported by supported by two cross-technology Ethernet links and an optical tunnel in between.

 IP link:

-> A link between two IP interfaces.
+: A link between two IP interfaces.

-Cross-layer link:

-> An Ethernet link between an Ethernet interface on a router and an Ethernet interface on an optical NE.

-Intra-domain single-layer Ethernet link:

-> An Ethernet link between between two Ethernet interfaces on physically adjacent routers that belong to the same P-PNC domain.

-Intra-domain single-layer IP link:
+Single-technology intra-domain IP link:

-> An IP link supported by an intra-domain single-layer Ethernet link.
+: An IP link supported by a single-technology intra-domain Ethernet link.

-Inter-domain single-layer Ethernet link:

-> An Ethernet link between between two Ethernet interfaces on physically adjacent routers which belong to different P-PNC domains.

-Inter-domain single-layer IP link:
+Inter-domain IP link:

-> An IP link supported by an inter-domain single-layer Ethernet link.
+: An IP link supported by an inter-domain Ethernet link.

-Intra-domain multi-layer Ethernet link:

-> An Ethernet link supported by two cross-layer links and an optical tunnel in between.

-Intra-domain multi-layer IP link:
+Multi-technology intra-domain IP link:

-> An IP link supported an intra-domain multi-layer Ethernet link.
+: An IP link supported by a multi-technology intra-domain Ethernet link.

-{: #reference-network}

-# Reference Network Architecture
+# Reference Network Architecture {#reference-network}

-This document analyses several deployment scenarios for Packet and Optical Integration (POI) in which ACTN hierarchy is deployed to control a multi-layer and multi-domain network with two optical domains and two packet domains, as shown in {{fig-ref-network}}:
+This document analyses several deployment scenarios for Packet and Optical Integration (POI) in which ACTN hierarchy is deployed to control a multi-technology and multi-domain network with two optical domains and two packet domains, as shown in {{fig-ref-network}}:

 {::include ./figures/reference-network.md}
 {: #fig-ref-network title="Reference Network"}

-The ACTN architecture, defined in {{!RFC8453}}, is used to control this multi-layer and multi-domain network where each Packet PNC (P-PNC) is responsible for controlling its packet domain and where each Optical PNC (O-PNC) in the above topology is responsible for controlling its optical domain.
+The ACTN architecture, defined in {{!RFC8453}}, is used to control this multi-technology and multi-domain network where each Packet PNC (P-PNC) is responsible for controlling its packet domain and where each Optical PNC (O-PNC) in the above topology is responsible for controlling its optical domain.
 The packet domains controlled by the P-PNCs can be Autonomous Systems (ASes), defined in {{?RFC1930}}, or IGP areas, within the same operator network.

-The routers between the packet domains can be either AS Boundary Routers (ASBR) or Area Border Router (ABR): in this document, the generic term Border Router (BR) is used to represent either an ASBR or an ABR.
+The IP routers between the packet domains can be either AS Boundary Routers (ASBR) or Area Border Router (ABR): in this document, the generic term Border Router (BR) is used to represent either an ASBR or an ABR.

-The MDSC is responsible for coordinating the whole multi-domain multi-layer (packet and optical) network.
+The MDSC is responsible for coordinating the whole multi-domain multi-technology (packet and optical) network.
 A specific standard interface (MPI) permits MDSC to interact with the different Provisioning Network Controller (O/P-PNCs).